Facebook owner defends policy on calls for violence that angered Russia | Technology

 The Investigative Committee said the Facebook move could violate articles of the Russian criminal law against public calls for extremist activities.
 "Such actions of the (Meta) company's management not only form an idea that terrorist activity is permissible, but are aimed at inciting hatred and enmity towards the citizens of the Russian Federation," the state prosecutor's office said.

 It said it had applied to a court to recognise Meta as an extremist organisation and prohibit its activities in Russia.
-Meta's Facebook, Instagram and WhatsApp services are all popular in Russia, with 7.5 million, 50.8 million and 67 million users last year respectively, according to researcher Insider Intelligence.
+Meta's other services also are popular in Russia.
+Facebook last year had an estimated 7.5 million users and WhatsApp 67 million, according to researcher Insider Intelligence.

 Last week, Russia said it was banning Facebook in the country in response to what it said were restrictions of access to Russian media on the platform.
 Instagram is a favoured tool of jailed Putin opponent Alexei Navalny, who used it in a message posted via his lawyers and supporters on Friday to call for Russians to join protests against the Ukraine war and "mad maniac Putin" this weekend.

 WhatsApp will not be affected by the legal moves, Russia's RIA news agency cited a source as saying, as the messaging app is considered a means of communication not a way to post information.
-(Editing by Susan Fenton, Mark Potter, Louise Heavens, Peter Henderson and Nick Zieminski)
+(Editing by Susan Fenton, Mark Potter, Louise Heavens, Peter Henderson, Nick Zieminski and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)